ballerina-platform/ballerina-lang/docs/style_guide/expressions.md

   - Trailing comma always should be on a end of the line and inline with a argument.
   - No space before opening parentheses
-  - closing parentheses is on it's own line and indented to align with the parent.
+  - closing parentheses is on it's own line and indented to align with the start position of the statement.

     ```ballerina